 The unshakable bassist whose deep, walking lines and melodic solos provided the foundation for jazz's greatest recordings.

-Paul Chambers possessed a sound that was both immense and agile, a combination that made him the most in-demand bassist of his generation.
-Emerging from the Detroit jazz scene, he moved to New York and was quickly snapped up by Miles Davis, becoming the rhythmic anchor of the trumpeter's legendary first great quintet.
-On classics like 'Kind of Blue,' his bass lines didn't just keep time; they conversed, proposed harmonic pathways, and swung with relentless, buoyant force.
+Paul Chambers played on Miles Davis's 'Kind of Blue,' his bass lines conversing and proposing harmonic pathways with relentless, buoyant force.
+Emerging from the Detroit jazz scene, he moved to New York and was quickly snapped up by Davis, becoming the rhythmic anchor of the trumpeter's first great quintet.
 Chambers also popularized the bowed bass solo, bringing a cello-like lyricism to the instrument.
 His partnership with pianist Wynton Kelly was one of the most simpatico in jazz history, a seamless rhythm team that powered countless sessions.
-Though his life was cut short, his work on hundreds of albums—from John Coltrane's 'Giant Steps' to his own 'Bass on Top'—etched his name into the very bedrock of modern jazz.
+Though his life was cut short in 1969 at age 34, his work on hundreds of albums—from John Coltrane's 'Giant Steps' to his own 'Bass on Top'—etched his name into the bedrock of modern jazz.

 1928–1945